 All about that suntan!

 I am pretty sure it appears I only pick races that are great vacation spots.
 At first glance, it probably seems that way.
-And yes, getting to go to these amazing places all over the world I’d never travel to otherwise IS a HUGE perk of the job.
+And yes, getting to go to these amazing places all over the world I’d never travel to otherwise IS a HUGE perk of the job, I’ve even been able to travel all over the place using private charter flights such as those you can find if you were to visit somewhere like Jettly online (click now to be taken to their homepage).
+I feel very blessed that I have been able to travel as I have in order to race.
+I’ve already got an idea about where I want my next vacation spot to be, regardless of whether I’m racing or not.
+I’ve always had the dream of going to Barbados and after being pointed in the direction of these beautiful villas in barbados, it’s only becoming much more tempting.
+How good would it be to relax and recover in a villa that overlooked the ocean?
+Ah, it’s making me happy already, so I’m hoping that this will be possible.
+And I’ve been lucky enough to add some great places to my list.
 But, I certainly don’t pick them based on vacation spots.
-Mostly because, it’s not a vacation!
-Friends and family have learned many times over the hard way that even for a Sherpa, it’s not a vacation 🙂 Days pre-race are spent with feet up and out of the sun, early bed times and getting work settled so I can leave things to be for a day or two around the race.
+Mostly because it’s not a vacation!
+However, if I was then Cuba would be a great place to take one.
+You can take a look at this article and see if you agree with me too.
+But friends and family have learned many times over the hard way that even for a Sherpa, it’s not a vacation 🙂 Days pre-race are spent with feet up and out of the sun, early bed times and getting work settled so I can leave things to be for a day or two around the race.
 Days spent post-race are usually traveling home!
 The budget runs out pretty quick, and often you’re at the mercy of the cheapest plane flight schedule.
 I do try to make the most of the 1-2 days post-race, especially if Ed is there with me or if friends are racing too.
 But, that unfortunately happens less often than anyone would like.

 “It must be so nice to travel and stay at races for free!”